adobe/spectrum-web-components/README.md

 yarn
 ```

 The call to `yarn` will subsequently trigger scripting which will ensure that your local repo is adequately prepared to develop and run the packages in this library.
-Commands therein include:

 Typical development will involve running `yarn storybook`, `yarn test`, and `yarn docs:start` if you're making documentation changes.

 # Storybook

-Testing changes will typically involve running yarn storybook which will launch a browser window with the storybook pages.
+Testing & reviewing changes will typically involve running `yarn storybook` which will launch a browser window with the storybook pages.
 From there you can make changes in development and refresh the browser to pick them up.

 You can run [Storybook](https://storybook.js.org) through the command: